zsofiasomlai/pbx-group-security/content/challenges/presentation.md

 - Future Crimes: Inside The Digital Underground and the Battle For Our Connected World by Marc Goodman
 - EU General Data Protection Regulation (GDPR): An Implementation and Compliance Guide by IT Governance Privacy Team (Author)

-Submit your files using a github repsository or email mailto:project-cx@photobox.com
+Submit your files using a github repsository or [email](mailto:project-cx@photobox.com)